Mysoon Ayuob, M.D.

 The bulk of what determines happiness is due to personality, and thoughts and behaviors that can be changed.

 Think about what makes you happy

 You can learn how to be happy — or at least happier.
 But how can you do that?

-Take a few minutes to reflect on these questions to find ways to boost your happiness:
+Take time to reflect on these questions to find ways to boost your happiness:

-- What are some things that you might be able to reconnect with that bring you joy?
+- What might you be able to reconnect with that bring you joy, contentment or delight?

-- How might you stay focused or engaged on tasks at hand when life continues around you?
+- How might you stay focused on the tasks at hand when life continues around you?